GladysAssistant/v4-website/docs/integrations/alexa.md

 sidebar_label: Alexa
 ---

-It is possible to control Gladys devices with Alexa using [Gladys Plus](/plus), our online gateway service.

-Alexa is a unique integration, because Alexa works exclusively in the cloud.
-This means we have very limited control over what we can and can't do (unfortunately).

-To become a Alexa partner, we had to:
+This tutorial will show you how to set up **Alexa** **integration** in just a few minutes on your **Gladys** instance.

+## A word before we begin

+**Alexa** integration is a special kind of integration.

+As Alexa is a 100% Cloud product, Amazon requires that its partners are also hosted in the Cloud.

+So, unlike other integrations that can work entirely locally, Alexa by nature can only work through an Amazon-approved, cloud-hosted integration.

+To enable the Gladys community to use Alexa with Gladys, we developed our own **Alexa** integration, via [Gladys Plus](https://gladysassistant.com/fr/plus/), our web gateway.

+Being an Alexa partner was not an easy task, we had to :

+- pass certification to become an Alexa partner
-- Pass some automated unit tests on Amazon side
+- Validate automated tests
-- Pass a manual review from Amazon team
+- pass a manual review with an Amazon employee
-- Complete a Alexa Certification process

-This is not a simple process, and therefore it's not realistic for all our users go through it on their side.
-It is a process that is intended for professionals & companies, hence why we offer this integration in Gladys Plus, exclusively.
+All this process, maintenance and infrastructure costs justify the fee we charge to make this integration work, and I hope you'll understand.

 ## Create a Gladys Plus account